Saffron for Emotional Health

 I suspect saffron’s ability to help mood so well is because it is such a wonderful help to the digestive tract where it can relax tight muscles.
 The digestive tract is the seat of both the immune system as well as a central place of neurotransmitter creation.
 When digestion isn’t strong, the immune system will increase inflammation throughout our body, including our brain — which will contribute to any mood disorder to which we are predisposed.
 And when digestion isn’t at it’s best, our neurotransmitters (which, as Dr. Candace Pert said are our "molecules of emotion") will not be balanced, which means our mood will suffer too.

 Using Saffron in Your Diet and as a Supplement

 You can cook with saffron.
 I found some nice healthy recipes here.
 I always recommend trying to look for these natural remedies in food.
 While supplements can be invaluable towards to path to healing, learning to eat foods with these beautiful herbs and the right nutrients will help keep someone healthy in the long term.

-Although herbal medicines are generally lower in potency than most drugs, they have also show to cause less side effects and interactions compared to drugs (Sarris, 2011).
-Many of the patients with mood challenges who visit my office are often too sensitive for medications – in these cases the herbs may actually do a better job to help.
-Of course, from a naturopathic perspective it is vitally important to work on proper sleep, stress, get exercise, get out into nature and eat healthily for long term healthiest mood.
+Although herbal medicines are generally lower in potency than most drugs, they have also shown to cause fewer side effects and interactions compared to drugs (Sarris, 2011).
+Many of the patients with mood challenges who visit my office are often too sensitive for medications — in these cases, the herbs may actually do a better job to help.
+Of course, from a naturopathic perspective, it is vitally important to work on proper sleep, stress, get exercise, get out into nature and eat healthily for long term healthiest mood.

 If you reading this and are interested in trying saffron, or any other natural remedy, please talk to your prescribing doctor before changing or trying anything new.
 Preferably, it would be best to work with a natural medicine practitioner who is well-versed on using herbals alongside medications.